Today's Articles

 Nelson Mandela

-*On this date, in 1918, Nelson Mandela was born.
+*Nelson Mandela was born on this date in 1918.
 He was a Black South African activist and leader who helped end Apartheid.

 Born in Umtata, South Africa, in what is now Eastern Cape Province, Nelson Rolihlahla Mandela was the son of a Xhosa-speaking Thembu chief.
 He attended the University of Fort Hare in Alice, where he became involved in the political struggle against racial discrimination in South Africa.
 He was expelled in 1940 for participating in a student demonstration.
 After moving to Johannesburg, he completed his coursework by correspondence through the University of South Africa and received a bachelor’s degree in 1942.
 Mandela then studied law at the University of Witwatersrand in Johannesburg.

 He became increasingly involved with the African National Congress (ANC), a multiracial nationalist movement that sought to bring about democratic political change in South Africa.
 Mandela helped establish the ANC’s Youth League in 1944 and became its president in 1951.
 The National Party (NP) came to power in South Africa in 1948 on a political platform of white supremacy.
 The official policy of Apartheid, or forced segregation of the races, began to be implemented under NP rule.
 In 1952, the ANC staged a campaign known as the Defiance Campaign, when protesters across the country refused to obey apartheid laws.
-That same year Mandela became one of the ANC’s four deputy presidents.
+That same year, Mandela became one of the four deputy presidents of the ANC.

 In 1952, he and his friend Oliver Tambo were the first Blacks to open a law practice in South Africa.
 In the face of government harassment and the prospect of the ANC being officially banned, Mandela and others devised a plan.
 After Mandela, the "M" plan organized the ANC into small units of people who could encourage grassroots participation in anti-apartheid struggles.